catprintlabs/cannonbol/README.md

 The current position of the matcher in the string is the _cursor_.
 The cursor begins at zero and as each character is matched it moves to the right.
 If the match fails (and anchor is false) then the match is restarted with the cursor at position 1, etc.

 Alternatives are considered left to right as specified in the pattern.
-Once an alternative is matched, the matcher moves on to the next part of the match, but it does remember the alternative, and if matching fails at a later component, the matcher will back up and try the next alternative.
+Once an alternative is matched, the matcher moves on to the next element in the pattern, but it does remember the alternative, and if matching fails at a later pattern, the matcher will back up and try the next alternative.
 For example:

 ```ruby
 a_pattern = "a" | "aaa" | "aa"